Apzal/JuiceAppWebAutomation/README.md

 # 🥒 Cucumber Selenium Framework Assignment

-This is an assignment project created to test the [Juice Shop](https://juice-shop.herokuapp.com/) using Cucumber Java and Selenium
+This is a sample project created to test the [Juice Shop](https://juice-shop.herokuapp.com/) using Cucumber Java and Selenium

 ## Table of Contents